Construction of signed distance functions through an elliptic equation: Proof of Theorem

 \section{Proof of Theorem \ref{T:rate}}

 Rate of convergence can be obtained by careful estimates of each approximation in the proof of Theorem \ref{T:main}.
-The lower bound is actually already proved in \eqref{eq:lower_bound_ua}.\footnote{This lower bound is better than $C a^{\frac1{2}-\tau}$ and does not require the assumption \eqref{eq:mean_f}.} It remains to prove the upper bound One can see from arguments in Subsection \ref{S:claim2}, especially from Equations \eqref{eq:logC_a} and \eqref{eq:upper_bound_ua}, that the main problem is to find a good lower bound for $\sqrt{a}\log \beta_a$ as a function of $a$, which follows from a good lower bound for $\vmean_{\epsilon}^y(u_a)$ with suitably chosen function $\e=\e(a)$.
+The lower bound actually follows from \eqref{eq:lower_bound_ua}.
+This lower bound is better than $- C a^{\frac1{2}-\tau}$ and does not require condition \eqref{eq:mean_f}.
+It remains to prove the upper bound One can see from arguments in Subsection \ref{S:claim2}, especially from Equations \eqref{eq:logC_a} and \eqref{eq:upper_bound_ua}, that the main problem is to find a good lower bound for $\sqrt{a}\log \beta_a$ as a function of $a$, which follows from a good lower bound for $\vmean_{\epsilon}^y(u_a)$ with suitably chosen function $\e=\e(a)$.